 Some products, such as grapes and berries, are not washed and furtherprocessed prior to packing.
 They are packed in the field after harvesting.
-Field packing generates a situation where contamination can easily occur.
+Field packing generates a situation where contamination can easilyoccur.

-• Make sure that all workers strictly follow good hygiene and sanitation practices.

-• Containers and all packing material should be handled with care and kept clean from dirt and contaminants.
+- Make sure that all workers strictly follow good hygiene and sanitation practices - · Containers and all packing material should be handled with care and kept clean from dirt and contaminants.

-Cooling Procedures:

-Immediately after harvest, fresh produce temperature can be high.
+Cooling Procedures: Immediately after harvest, fresh produce temperature can be high.
 To extend the shelf life of fresh produce and to sustain quality of fruits and vegetables, products are generally cooled within 24 hours after harvesting.
 Cooling also helps to inhibit the growth of pathogenic bacteria in fresh produce.
 In the cooling process, excessive heat is removed from the product by a cooling medium, in most cases by air, water or ice.
 For the commercial cooling of fresh fruits and vegetables, many different cooling methods are available.
 Regardless of the cooling method, care must be taken to ensure that the cooling medium does not contaminate the product.
-It is important to know the principles of each cooling methods for fresh produce include:
+It is important to know the principles of each cooling method in order to be able to identify potential hazards associated with them.
+The most common cooling methods for fresh produce include: